andreeadv/IntroductionToRobotics/README.md

 Homework #1: Controlling RGB LED with 3 potentiometers

-* __Technical Requirements__: Use a separate potentiometer for controlling each color of the RGB LED: Red,Green, and Blue.
+* __Technical Requirements__: Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
 This control must leverage digital electronics.

 __Code__: